sifodyas/sifodyas/doc/README.md

   - [EventSystem](#eventsystem)

 ## Definitions
 - `Kernel` is the entry point of a Sifodyas application.
-It role is to load every bundles and provides them a container to use.
+It role is to load every bundle and to provide them a common container to use.
 - `Container` can be seen as a big `Map` where services and bundles configurations are stored.
 - `Compiler` is responsible of compiling the container.
 - `Bundle` is a plugin, a package, or a module if you prefer.
-It's meant to be sandboxed at first but with a good Mediator pattern, or with an event handler system, bundles can interact with each other.
+It's meant to be sandboxed at first but with a good Mediator pattern, or with an event system, bundles can interact with each other.
-- An `Extension` of the container is provided by the bundle and is used to get and validate a configuration set exclusively for the bundle.
+- An `Extension` of the container is provided by the bundle and is used to get and validate a configuration set exclusively for this bundle.
 It's also used to tweak the compiler's lifecycle.
 An extension is mandatory.
 You can skip registering it if you don't need custom configuration.

 ## Basic usage
 In a `app.ts` (for example purpose):